jhamayank02/AQI-Route-Optimizer/README.md

 - Scores every route using AQI and travel duration.
 - Selects the route with the best combined score.
 - Shows the selected route and AQI details in the client.
-- Caches route responses through Redis when Redis is available.
-- Uses Redis-backed rate limiting on the heavier search and route recommendation endpoints.
-- Recovers from unexpected panics in HTTP requests and AQI worker goroutines, logs the details, and returns a safe internal-server-error response.

 ## Screenshots